iodigital-com/io-technology/data/blog/making-web-workers-enjoyable.md

 These scripts are designed to run without being disrupted by other scripts that react to user interactions such as clicks.
 By ensuring these workers are not interrupted by user activities, web pages can maintain their responsiveness while concurrently executing extensive tasks in the background.
 This approach allows for a smoother and more efficient user experience.

+Web Workers are not to be confused with Service Workers[^19].
+Service Workers serve a different purpose and act as proxy server to enable offline experiences by intercepting network requests.
+Service Workers also run in a worker context meaning that they run in a separate thread.

 ### How to create a Web Worker